michael-royalty/michael-royalty.github.io/NiagaraPreciseCollisions.md

 ## Overview

 Basically, you make a list of shaped particles that can move other less important particles out of their way.
-For this support, the shaped particles make use of the existing "unyielding" particle logic -- all non-shaped  particles treat shaped particles as unyielding.
+For this support, the shaped particles make use of the existing "unyielding" particle logic -- all non-shaped  particles treat shaped particles as unyielding.<br><br>

-All shaped particles should treat each other as spherical and use the regular intra-pdb collisions.
+All shaped particles should treat each other as spherical and use the regular intra-pdb collisions.<br><br>

-You can make tiers of shaped particles.
+You can make tiers of shaped particles.<br><br>

 Neighbor Grids should be sized based on particle size.
 If a grid is too large, you include too many particles and checks get inefficient.
-If it's too small, a large particle could span across multiple grids and not be detected at its edges for collision.
+If it's too small, a large particle could span across multiple grids and not be detected at its edges for collision.<br><br>

 ##Example of setting up multiple grids: